Alcibiades: Early years

 Alcibiades was born in Athens.
 The family of his father, Cleinias, had old connections with the Spartan aristocracy through a relationship of xenia, and the name "Alcibiades" was of Spartan origin.
-Alcibiades' mother was Deinomache, the daughter of Megacles, head of the powerful Alcmaeonid family, and could trace her family back to Eurysaces and the Telamonian Ajax.
+Alcibiades's mother was Deinomache, the daughter of Megacles, head of the powerful Alcmaeonid family, and could trace her family back to Eurysaces and the Telamonian Ajax.
 Alcibiades thereby, through his mother, belonged to the powerful and controversial family of the Alcmaeonidae; the renowned Pericles and his brother Ariphron were Deinomache's cousins, as her father and their mother were siblings.
 His paternal grandfather, also named Alcibiades, was a friend of Cleisthenes, the famous constitutional reformer of the late sixth century BC.
 After the death of Cleinias at the Battle of Coronea (447 BC), Pericles and Ariphron became his guardians.

 According to Plutarch, Alcibiades had several famous teachers, including Socrates, and was well trained in the art of rhetoric.
 He was noted, however, for his unruly behavior, which was mentioned by ancient Greek and Latin writers on several occasions.
 It was believed that Socrates took Alcibiades as a student because he believed he could change Alcibiades from his vain ways.
 Xenophon attempted to clear Socrates's name at trial by relaying information that Alcibiades was always corrupt and that Socrates merely failed in attempting to teach him morality.

 Alcibiades took part in the Battle of Potidaea in 432 BC, where Socrates was said to have saved his life.
 Alcibiades later returned the favour by rescuing Socrates at the Battle of Delium in 424 BC.
 Alcibiades had a particularly close relationship with Socrates, whom he admired and respected.
 Plutarch and Plato describe Alcibiades as Socrates's beloved, the former stating that Alcibiades "feared and reverenced Socrates alone, and despised the rest of his lovers".

 Alcibiades was married to Hipparete, the daughter of Hipponicus, a wealthy Athenian.
-His bride brought with her a large dowry, which significantly increased Alcibiades' already substantial family fortune.
-According to Plutarch, Hipparete loved her husband, but she attempted to divorce him because he consorted with courtesans but prevented her from appearing at court.
+His bride brought with her a large dowry, which significantly increased Alcibiades's already substantial family fortune.
+According to Plutarch, Hipparete loved her husband but attempted to divorce him because he consorted with courtesans, but he prevented her from appearing at court.
 He seized her in court and carried her home again through the crowded Agora.
 She lived with him until her death, which came soon after, and gave birth to two children, a son named Alcibiades the Younger and a daughter.
 Alcibiades was famed throughout his life for his physical attractiveness, of which he was inordinately vain.